Estadio Nacional disaster

-The Estadio Nacional disaster took place on 24 May 1964 at the Estadio Nacional in Lima, Peru, during a match between Peru and Argentina.
+The Estadio Nacional disaster occurred on 24 May 1964 at the Estadio Nacional (National Stadium) in Lima, Peru, during a match between football teams from Peru and Argentina.
 An unpopular decision by the referee outraged the Peruvian fans, who invaded the pitch.
-Police retaliated by firing tear gas into the crowd, causing a mass exodus.
-The deaths mainly occurred from people suffering from internal hemorrhaging or asphyxiation from the crushing against the steel shutters that led down to the street.
-The incident is considered the worst disaster in the history of association football.
+Police retaliated by shooting tear gas into the crowd, causing a mass exodus.
+The deaths mainly occurred from people suffering from internal haemorrhaging or asphyxiation from the crushing against the steel shutters that led down to the street.
+The incident is considered one of the deadliest incidents in the history of association football.

 Background

+Situation in Peru

+Various political and social tensions were present in Peru leading up to the disaster.
+Labour disputes and worker demonstrations were present across the country.
+Leftist and communist forces were quite powerful around the country and frequently clashed with the police.
+Peasant struggles grew amid agrarian reforms enacted by the government.

+South American qualifiers

 On 24 May 1964, Peru hosted Argentina at the Estadio Nacional in Lima.
-The game, in the qualifying round for the Tokyo Olympics' football tournament, was seen as vital for Peru, then holding the second qualifying place in the CONMEBOL table, who would face a tough match against Brazil in their final game.
-The match attracted a crowd of 53,000 to the stadium.
+The game, in the qualifying round for the Tokyo Olympics' football tournament, was considered significant for Peruvian football: Peru, then holding the second qualifying place in the CONMEBOL table, would face a tough match against Brazil in their final game.
+The match attracted a crowd of 53000 to the stadium, a little over 5% of Lima's population at the time.